sveltejs/svelte-preprocess/docs/usage.md

 ## With Svelte Config

-Useful for [svelte-vscode](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) which needs to know how its (svelte) language server should preprocess your files and [svelte-kit](https://github.com/sveltejs/kit) which can preprocess your svelte files prior to building.
+Some tools of the Svelte ecosystem, such as [svelte-vscode](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) and [svelte-kit](https://github.com/sveltejs/kit), need access to your svelte configuration so they know how to properly handle your Svelte files.
 This can be achieved by creating a `svelte.config.js` file at the root of your project which exports a svelte options object (similar to `svelte-loader` and `rollup-plugin-svelte`).

 **Example**: